-Primary outcome consisted of a composite of major adverse cardiovascular events (MACE) including all-cause mortality, mitral valve re-intervention (either re-do PMC or surgery, including valvuloplasty and replacement of mitral valve with biological or mechanical prosthesis) and cardiovascular hospitalization.
-The later comprised hospitalizations due to heart failure, stroke or systemic embolism, myocardial infarction and arrhythmias.

-Other accessed outcomes were PMC success, peri-procedural complications, valvular infection and serious bleeding (The Bleeding Academic Research Consortium (BARC) definition type 3 or more) [7].
+The primary outcome consisted of a composite of major adverse cardiovascular events (MACE), including all-cause mortality, MV re-intervention (either re-do PMC or surgery, including valvuloplasty and replacement of MV with biological or mechanical prosthesis), and cardiovascular hospitalization.
+The latter comprised hospitalizations due to heart failure, stroke or systemic embolism, myocardial infarction, and arrhythmias.
+Other accessed outcomes were PMC success, peri-procedural complications, valvular infection, and serious bleeding [the Bleeding Academic Research Consortium (BARC) definition type 3 or more] [7].